Prabuddhi-05/bevfusion_hpc/README.md

-# Novel HPC - BEVFusion Training Workflow
+# Novel HPC Cluster - for BEVFusion Training

-This README summarizes the steps followed for running BEVFusion training on the Novel HPC cluster, including VPN access, data transfer, Docker & Enroot setup, and GPU monitoring.
+This summarizes the steps followed for running BEVFusion training on the Novel HPC cluster, including VPN access, data transfer, Enroot setup, etc.

 ---